D10f/react-graphql-prisma/README.md

 ![Screenshot of the site](assets/nomads.webp)

-A mini-social network intended to share your adventures online!
+A mini-social network intended to share your adventures online.
+[Check it out!](https://prismicadventures.xyz)

 ## Features